-Rhode Island - DRAFT
+Rhode Island

 Rhode Island was found not to be in compliance with the requirements of the SSUTA in October 2019 with respect to how it imposed tax on specified digital goods.
 Rhode Island has introduced legislation that will bring their statutes into compliance with the requirements of the SSUTA with respect to this issue.
-Therefore, if this legislation is passed this legislative session, no sanctions are recommended.
-If this legislation is not enacted by the time the SSTGB votes in 2020 on the compliance of the member states as part of the annual compliance review (anticipated to be October 2020), then it is recommended that Rhode Island not be allowed to vote on other state's compliance until the issue is corrected and they are no longer not in compliance with the SSUTA.
+If this legislation is passed Rhode Island would no longer be out of compliance on this issue.
+Since the legislation has been introduced but not yet been enacted due to the legislative sessions being cancelled because of the COVID-19 pandemic, no sanctions are recommended at this time.